pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 ### Infrastructure, Operations and Deployment

-Data collection can be difficult if the data domain is niche (images of engine blocks in differing configurations, for instance).
+Data collection can be difficult if the data domain is niche (images of engine blocks in differing configurations, for example).
 Data bought from external vendors is often refined and categorized, but there may be restrictions, to say nothing of the costs.
 It is better to put compressed BLOB at locations dedicated for storage.
 There is also a possibility of shipping data along with code by incorporating large file storage systems, but I have no practical experience with this method.

 It is a logical step to create applications to view, label and handle data.
-The same application can also run batch processes to transport data to servers dedicated for training and prepare them for consumption.
+The same application can also run batch processes to transport data to servers dedicated for training, and prepare them for consumption.
 It may enable options to commence training as well as save the architecture and weights to storage server (usually at predefined checkpoints).

-When required benchmarks have been achieved, the model (as a package) can be copied and reconstructed at servers that are nearest to its users.
+When required benchmarks have been achieved, the model (as a package) can be copied and reconstructed at servers that are nearest to its end users.

 #### Try This At Home